 A complete itemized listing of all personal property owned on October 1 must be provided to the local assessing official in the taxing jurisdiction in which the property is located.
 This list must be submitted between October 1 and December 31 of each year to avoid penalty.
 The list must include a description of the property along with its acquisition date and cost.

-*Eight counties in Alabama have their own online filing systems.
+*Several counties in Alabama have their own online filing systems.

 Personal Property Categories

 - Tangible personal property includes material items such as machinery and equipment, tools, furniture and fixtures, and other items used in a business activity.
 Tangible personal property is taxable to businesses for Alabama property tax purposes.
-Aircraft and avionics equipment is taxable as personal property in the state of Alabama, as well as motor vehicle add-on equipment.
+Aircraft and avionics equipment is taxable as personal property in Alabama, as well as motor vehicle add-on equipment.
 The values published by ALDOR in the Alabama Add-On Guide represent the value of motor vehicle cab and chassis only and do not include equipment or bodies added after a vehicle leaves the manufacturer.
-The add-on equipment or bodies are components, which give the vehicle added value and they are taxed as business personal property.
+The add-on equipment or bodies are components, which give the vehicle added value, and they are taxed as business personal property.

 Tangible Personal Property